cs50nestm/web/brick_breaker/README.md

 1. Execute ls.
 You should see the p5 starter code, including index.html, style.css and sketch.js
 1. Feel free to use this p5 starter code for other p5 projects.
 If you leave the `p5_folder.zip` in your directory, you can unzip it again in the future to start another project.

-## Next Step

-If you didn't join the live classes where we developed brick breaker together, watch the videos on the Google Classroom site.

 ## Specification

-1. Create the game, as per the videos, and add one personal feature, to make it your own.
+1. Create the game, as per the videos, and add at least one personal feature, to make it your own.

 ## Rubric